uclawatt/watt-site/README.md

 - Install nodemon, a monitor for changes in source code and automatically restarts when change is detected.
   - `yarn global add nodemon`
 - Install CSS/JS minifiers globally.
-  - `npm install uglify-js -g`
+  - `yarn global add uglify-js`
-  - `npm install uglifycss -g`
+  - `yarn global add uglifycss`
-- Install all packages, listed in the package.json.
+- Install all packages listed in the package.json.
   - `yarn install`

 ## Run the server locally
 - Run sass watcher.
-  - ``
+  - `sass --watch .`
 - Minify the files.
   - `npm run minAll`
 - Run nodemon and check server at `localhost:5000`.